-In Colorado we often have a beautiful, white Christmas with 30+ inches of snow that shrouded the season with a hushed aura – slowing life way down.
-Our very active teenage boys often had to stay home with us – watching movies and playing games.
+In Colorado we often have a beautiful, white Christmas with 30+ inches of snow that shroud the season with a hushed aura, slowing life way down.
+Years ago, our very active teenage boys had to stay home from school, watching movies and playing games.
 It was a delightful way to welcome in the new year!

 The new year is often accompanied by resolutions to read more, eat less, exercise more, blah, blah, blah.
 My only resolution was not to make any!
 Of course, by making that statement I immediately broke my resolution and was done with the whole thing in record time!

-Being a counselor and pro-change, I do have two new gifts I want to give this year.
+Being a counselor and a proponent of change, I have two new gifts I want to give this year.
 Ones I want to give regularly and generously.

 The first gift is forgiveness.
 Anyone who says they have gone through the past year or the past week for that matter, without feeling some relational hurt is simply not paying attention.
 Some hurts are very minor and unintentional, while others are deep and deliberate.
 Regardless of the source or intensity, I suggest that it is our response that will either initiate healing or promote infection.

 Charlotte vanOyen Witvliet of Hope College in Michigan reports, “emotional and physiological data suggest that a sustained pattern of unforgiveness over time could result in poorer health because of the negative psychophysiological states that accompany unforgiveness.”
 Simply put, resentment reduces my quality of life, increases the likelihood of illness, and sets me up for more negative circumstances.